thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## Representative Volume Element of Combustible Mixed Oxides for Nuclear Applications

 This simulation represents an RVE of material under uniform macroscopic deformation.
 The aim of this simulation is to reproduce and compare the results obtained by [@masson2020modified; @fauque2021homogenization] who used an FFT method to represent a simplified MOx (Mixed Oxide) setting.
 The mesh used is a periodic mesh containing 100 spheres/inclusions, representing a volume fraction of 17%.
-It was generated using `MEROPE` (<https://github.com/MarcJos/Merope>) in combination with `GMSH` (<https://gmsh.info/>).
+It was generated using `MEROPE` [@josien2024merope]in combination with `GMSH` (<https://gmsh.info/>).
 Periodic conditions are applied using the `PeriodicNonEvolutionProblem` class, which defines periodicity relations for the boundary nodes of the periodic mesh, while blocking one mesh point to eliminate rigid body motion.
 The applied strain stensor is defined as follows, with a strain rates $\alpha=0.012$, with t the time:

 $$\varepsilon = \begin{pmatrix} -t*\alpha/2 & 0 & 0\\
 0 & -t*\alpha /2 & 0\\